subsquid/docs/docs/migrate/migrate-subgraph.md

 In the snippet above we tell the squid processor to fetch logs emitted by the contract `0x2E645469f354BB4F5c8a05B3b30A929361cf77eC` that match of the specified topics.
 Note that the topic filter is a double array as required by the [selector specification](https://docs.ethers.io/v5/api/utils/abi/interface/#Interface--selectors).
 The configuration also specifies that the indexing should start from block `6175243` onwards (when the contract was deployed).

+To index smart contract data on other EVM chains like Polygon or Binance Smart Chain, simply change the `archive` endpoint.
+For the list of the supported networks and the configuration details, see [here](/develop-a-squid/evm-processor/configuration).

 ### Transform and save the data

 The processor currently doesn't do much and simply outputs the data it fetches from the archive.